microsoft/win32-app-isolation/docs/packaging/msix-packaging-tool.md

     * `isolatedWin32-volumeRootMinimal`

 4. Save and close the manifest window.
 If there are any errors in the manifest, MPT will display them.
 Select Create/Save to generate the .msix file.
+This can take serveral minutes depending on the size of the package

 5. See [application capability profiler](../profiler/application-capability-profiler.md) for
 information on identifying capabilities that may need to be declared in the application package